Water quality swimming advisory issued for sound-side site in Dare County

 State officials will continue testing the site, and they will remove the sign and notify the public again when the bacteria levels decrease to levels below the standards.

-Recreational water quality officials sample 215 sites throughout the coastal region, most of them on a weekly basis, from April to October.
-Testing continues on a reduced schedule during the rest of the year, when fewer people are in the water.
+State recreational water quality officials sample 215 sites throughout the coastal region, most of them on a weekly basis, from April to October.
+Testing continues on a reduced schedule during the rest of the year, when the waters are colder.

 For more information on the N.C.
 Recreational Water Quality Program or to a view a map of testing sites, visit the program’s website, and follow the program’s Twitter feed.